Pius XII, concordat negotiator and Holocaust pope

 However, the game of peek-a-boo with the closed archives continues.
 In 2012 with much fanfare the Vatican carefully selected 7 of the two million documents from Pius XI's 1939-1945 papacy and displayed them to “prove“ that Pius IX helped the Jews.
 This, of course, is not the way historical scholarship is conducted.
 It's the preponderance of the evidence that counts and this evidence must be carefully evaluated in the context of all other relevant evidence that can be obtained.
 Keeping the wartime archives closed amounts to stonewalling.

-The Vatican is also keeping Pius' postwar documents under lock and key.
-It has ignored the call of the Simon Wiesenthal Centre to open its archives to "clarify its role" in the organised mass escape of Nazi criminals after World War II.
+The Vatican has kept Pius' postwar documents under lock and key.
+In 1997 it ignored the call of the Simon Wiesenthal Centre to open its archives to "clarify its role" in the organised mass escape of Nazi criminals after World War II.
 Until his death in 1958 Pius XII closely controlled the Vatican.
 In fact, he even left the number two position of Cardinal Secretary of State vacant, so that he could more directly oversee the Vatican's postwar policies.
 As Cardinal Secretary of State Pius was directly is involved in everything from finances and the appointment of bishops to diplomatic relations.

 It was during this period when Pius was both pope and deputy pope that the Vatican "rat line" was used to smuggle war criminals out of Europe.
 A researcher from the Centre found "that 22 Vatican committees were set up to help various Nazis escape to Latin America and the Middle East.
 The committees were headed by Archbishop Hudal of the Vatican, and most of the war criminals got to Latin America on Vatican documents given by these committees, which got them a Red Cross passport."